pcraciunoiu/embrangler_pelican/content/posts/2019-12-26-belated-birthday-resolutions.md

 > I trust in the unknown, and allow the divine to manifest abundance and possibility through me.

+The main focus here is to focus on the non-physical world and what that means to me (duh! that's what spiritual amirite?!).
+Intuition, meditation, solitude and space are key here.

 * Quantuition

     * Develop and follow my intuition